stooone/chinese-wordlist-extractor/README.md

 ## Tips
   * if the imput has garbage (HTML, other language texts) it doesn't matter
   * just mirror your favorite (wanna to understand website) then concatenate all the html files to an input.txt then you can learn the frequent words for that particular website
+  * run it on your book to read, or on the SRT of your movie